Joseph-Cannaday/xteink_x4-english/README.md

 To thoroughly confirm that they are the exact same, we can use dd to copy the bytes up to where the data is unused by the firmware pull:
 `dd if=firmware_pull.bin of=app0.bin bs=1 skip=$((0x10000)) count=$((0x60d7a0))`, where 0x60d7a0 is the end of the data from the official api firmware pull, and also where our own firmware pull simply contains unused 0xFF bytes to fill in the unused memory.

 Then we can check to see if the files differ using `diff app0.bin V3.0.7-EN.bin`, which should not output anything if they are the same.
 If they are different, we will see: `Binary files app0.bin and V3.0.7-EN.bin differ`.
-For our example device, which is also on V3.0.7, they are the same.
+For our example device, which has our backup partition app0 on version V3.0.7, they are the same.

+Doing the same for app1, one can see that it is slightly different.
+The latest image is flashed to app1, and app0 is the backup firmware image (typically on the previous version) in case something happens to app1.
+One can check the version string of each partition with:

+`strings app0.bin |grep V3` and look for the version number.

 Therefore, if we want to simply do an update without overwriting the bootloader or other partitions, we can simply overwrite the firmware at the offset of app0 with the new version fetched from the official API endpoint:
-`sudo esptool --port /dev/ttyACM0 write-flash 0x10000 V3.0.7-EN.bin` , where `0x10000` is the offset of app0 from the parsed partition table.
-This is also much faster, since less data is being flashed to the device.
+`esptool --port /dev/ttyACM0 write-flash 0x650000 V3.0.8-EN.bin` , where `0x650000` is the offset of app1 from the parsed partition table.

-### BUG

-Updating the app this way should update your system, but it seems the version number printed in the "Sync" menu will still show the old version.
-I may look into this more to see if I can find where this version number is pulled from.
+This is also much faster than a full firmware flash, since less data is being flashed to the device.
+It is also typically much faster than syncing updates on the device itself.
+Optionally, to replace the backup image on app0 with a different version, one can do the same command, but using the app0.bin offset instead.
+For stability, it may make sense to use one version previous than the latest (as the device normally would do), though this can technically be any version.
+I would recommend downloading a fresh version from the api as demonstrated above, as it won't have the cached data that you would have if you copied your app1 partition to app0.